HarshdeepKahlon/hiring2020/README.md

 # 2020 Internship Status - COVID-19
-This document will be updated regularly as new information becomes available. **Contribute by making a pull request or drop us a mail at hiringtwenty@gmail.com**
+This document will be updated regularly as new information becomes available. **Contribute by making a pull request or drop us a message on Twitter at [@hiring2020](https://twitter.com/hiring2020)**

 <!---If you would like to receive notifications for a particular company you are interested in, please fill this [form](https://forms.gle/53H6yjHLDMjF1L3AA)--->